ibm-cloud-docs/cephaas/sds_getting_help_and_support.md

 * Review the [FAQs](/docs/linktoyourfaqtopic) in the product documentation.
 * Review the [troubleshooting documentation](/docs/linktoyourfirsttroubleshootingtopic) to troubleshoot and resolve common issues.
 * Check the status of the {{site.data.keyword.Bluemix_notm}} platform and resources by going to the [Status page](https://cloud.ibm.com/status){: external}.
 * Review [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud){: external} to see whether other users experienced the same problem.
-When you ask a question, tag the question with `ibm-cloud` and `service-Name`, so that it's seen by the {{site.data.keyword.Bluemix_notm}} development teams.
+When you ask a question, tag the question with `ibm-cloud` and `service-Name` so that it's seen by the {{site.data.keyword.Bluemix_notm}} development teams.